 There’s some that think to be frugal they must cut and sacrifice everything.
 But being frugal isn’t about doing away with everything, and at any expense.
 Even at the expense of your family.
 It’s about spending money (wisely) on the things and people and experiences you value most — the things that are most important to you — while cutting back on things that you don’t.

-Frugality and thrift is also relative to one’s own resources.
+Frugality and thrift are also relative to one’s own resources.
 Although at home we run a pretty tight ship, we’re always sure we have room in our budget for the fun stuff and from time-to-time, yeah, we spend on some bigger quality ticket items that we plan for.
 As long as you’re living within ‘your’ means (and not someone else’s), I see no problem in that.

 Find out what’s most important to you

-And we strive for these unrealistic goals, because we see others doing them, but rarely do we sit down and think about the kind of things in life that we value.
+And we strive for these unrealistic goals because we see others doing them, but rarely do we sit down and think about the kind of things in life that we value.
 What’s most important to you?
 Is it your family?
 Your friends?
 Is it your career?
 Your spirituality?
 Your health?
 Knowing why you’re doing something, is as important as doing it.

 For example, I value my family highly.
 I enjoy spending time with my wife and kids and I try and make my financial decisions based on that.
-I probably spend more on family outings than a lot of other areas, and took a pay cut years ago to move to my current job, because it was closer to home.
-But I do it, because that’s what’s important to me.
+I probably spend more on family outings than a lot of other areas and took a pay cut years ago to move to my current job, because it was closer to home.
+But I do it because that’s what’s important to me.

 Your situation might be different.
 So figure out what’s important to you.
 Then think about what you would like to do, assess what you are and aren’t willing to give up, and make a plan to get there.
 But please don’t spend the next two years working your tail off, solely concentrating on one thing and missing all else that life has to offer.
 It’s too short.
 Paying off debt should be part of your plan, not your only one.